tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/计费说明_intl_en.md

 **Billing overview:**
 - Billable item: LVB audio transcoding.
-- Billing mode: postpaid.
+- Billing mode: pay-as-you-go.
-- Billing cycle: same as the LVB transcoding billing cycle, which is daily pay-as-you-go by default.
+- Billing cycle: same as the LVB transcoding billing cycle, which is daily and pay-as-you-go by default.
 - Billing rules: billed by LVB audio transcoding duration.

 **Billing example:**

-Suppose you use the audio transcoding service for 5 hours on December 1, 2020, the LVB audio transcoding fees you need to pay on December 2, 2020 are as follows:
+If you use the audio transcoding service for 5 hours on December 1, 2020, then the LVB audio transcoding fees you need to pay on December 2, 2020 are as follows:
 Daily audio transcoding fees = 0.0003 (USD/minute) x 300 (minutes) = 0.09 USD.

 > !